disqus/django-mailviews/README.rst

 To run tests against the entire build matrix, run ``make test-matrix``.

-To view an example message preview, you can start a test server by running ``make test-server`` and visiting http://127.0.0.1:8000/ for a plain text message preview, and http://127.0.0.1:8000/?html for an HTML message preview.
+To view an example preview site, you can start a test server by running ``make test-server`` and visiting http://127.0.0.1:8000/.